xifancoding/learn-notes/README.md

 # learn-notes
-notes in the learning progress
+notes in the learning progress.